LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 </div>

-We then overlay our pdf and the samples.
+We then overlay our PDF and the samples.

 <div style="text-align: center;">
   <img